xXxIshadowxXX/Fodlan/content/(main) DND-Fodlan/3 Continenten/1 Fodlan/The Kingdom of Avaloria/The Kingdom of Avaloria.md

 The county of Rowe covers a large area in the north of Avaloria
 * **Rindeston** is the base of operations for the Western Church.
 #### House Gaspard
 In 1180, Lord Lonato of Gaspard assisted in the rebellion of the Western Church.
-He was killed in battle, but his actions were known around the continent.
+He was killed in battle, but his actions were known around the country.
 Now, his adoptive son Ashe is set to inherit the lands, along with his siblings.
 The Gaspard line has been wiped out, but their legacy continues.
 Neither bloodline ever contained a Crest.

 ###### Locations in the Territory
 Gaspard territory lies south of Rowe, and next to the Church of Seiros and the [[The Kingdom of Faerghus]] border.